Middle-earth in motion pictures: Robert Gutwillig

 In 1959, Tolkien entered brief negotiations with Robert Gutwillig to adapt The Lord of the Rings.
 Tolkien told Gutwillig he had "given a considerable amount of time and thought" to a film adaptation, noting "some ideas concerning what I think would be desirable" as well as the "difficulties" involved.
 Tolkien spoke with Gutwillig's agent and producer, Samuel W. Gelfman.
-Their discussion was apparently amicable; Tolkien found Gelfman intelligent and reasonable, and Gelfman later recalled that they talked about the details of an adaptation.
-Tolkien directed Gelfman to his publishers, but nothing came out of it.
+Their discussion was apparently amicable; Tolkien found Gelfman intelligent and reasonable, and Gelfman later recalled that they talked about the details of an adaptation, but nothing came of it.

-Tolkien later received a suggestion in fan-mail to have The Hobbit adapted to a serial in four intervals, which was declined by his publisher Rayner Unwin for its potential to "incarcerate us in the local odeons for nine or ten hours."
+Tolkien later received a suggestion in fan-mail to have The Hobbit adapted to a serial in four intervals, declined by his publisher Rayner Unwin for its potential to "incarcerate us in the local odeons for nine or ten hours."